effectivehomeoffice/effectivehomeoffice.com/README.md

 The webcam should be on eye-level (or slightly above).

 Don't use your laptop's built-in camera.
-It is mounted to low.
+It is mounted too low.

 ### Computer monitor